openstack-archive/bareon-allocator/doc/source/architecture.rst

 * **A** - coefficients matrix
 * **b** - a vector, when combined with a row from matrix **A** gives as a constraint

-Description of previous example in terms of Linear programming, is going to be pretty similar to what we did.
+Description of previous example in terms of Linear programming, is going to be pretty similar to what we did in previous section.

 .. math::

    x_1 = root\\
-   x_2 = swap\\[2ex]
+   x_2 = swap

 Coefficients for objective function.